OpenBB-finance/backend-for-terminal-pro/README.md

-# Backend examples for the OpenBB Terminal Pro
+# Backend examples for OpenBB Pro

 ## Introduction

-An OpenBB Terminal Pro Custom Backend is a versatile way to connect your data to widgets inside OpenBB Terminal Pro.
-Whether hosted internally or externally, this method provides a standardized structure that OpenBB Terminal Pro widgets can read and then display any data.
+An OpenBB Pro Custom Backend is a versatile way to connect your data to widgets inside OpenBB Pro.
+Whether hosted internally or externally, this method provides a standardized structure that OpenBB Pro widgets can read and then display any data.

 Note: Most of the examples provided use Python FastAPI due to our familiarity with the library, but the same could be done utilizing different languages.